Kerviel: 'ordinary' man convicted of huge bank fraud

 Even as he racked up billions for the bank in its skyscraper in Paris's La Defense business district, Kerviel lived modestly in a small suburban flat and took the train to Brittany in the holidays to visit his widowed mother.

 "I am an ordinary person.
-I am not crazy," he said during investigations into the scandal after Societe Generale was driven to unwind 50 billion euros of risky deals that it blames on him.
+I am not crazy," he said during investigations into the scandal after Societe Generale was forced to carry out emergency transactions worth 50 billion euros to balance its books after his risky deals.

 "I didn't earn millions (in salary) and I didn't drive a Porsche," said Kerviel, who was paid 50,000 euros a year plus tens of thousands more in bonuses when the scandal erupted in January 2008.